Polyamory: Compersion

 Compersion is a term coined by members of the polyamorous community to describe an empathetic state of happiness and joy experienced when another individual experiences happiness and joy.
 In the context of polyamorous relationships, it describes positive feelings experienced by an individual when their intimate partner is enjoying another relationship.
 It has been variously described as "the opposite or flip side of jealousy", analogous to the "joy parents feel when their children get married", and a "positive emotional reaction to a lover's other relationship".
-The term is traced to the Kerista Commune in San Francisco.
+The term has been compared to the four immeasurables and their near enemies in Buddhism.
+It is traced to the Kerista Commune in San Francisco.